From Our Offices in Plymouth and Ann Arbor, Our Trusted Attorneys Aggressively Represent Clients Facing Criminal Misdemeanor Charges in SE Michigan.

 Many people believe that because the punishments for misdemeanors are less severe than for a felony conviction, they can simply plead guilty and move on.
 Even if you avoid jail and steep fines, a misdemeanor arrest and conviction can stay on your record for years, making it harder to find work and housing.

-That is why it is important to exercise your right to remain silent and work with a criminal defense attorney like our founder, Brad Aldrich.
-With more than 20 years of legal experience in the region, he understands court procedures and knows how to work with judges and prosecutors.
-He can put his extensive trial and negotiation experience to work for you.
+That is why it is important to exercise your right to remain silent and work with a criminal defense attorney like our founder, Brad Aldrich and Leon Weiss.
+Together, with more than 40 years of legal experience in the region, they understand court procedures and know how to work with judges and prosecutors.
+They can both put extensive trial and negotiation experience to work for you.

 Expungement Services - Helping You Clear Your Criminal Record in Michigan